Skip to main content

 When a lifecycle components is loaded, it starts in the unconfigured state and normally requires an external trigger to transition into different states.

-In the AICA framework, lifecycle components can auto-configure and auto-activate themselves.
-Associating the is_unconfigured predicate with a lifecycle: configure event enables the component to automatically configure itself.
-Equivalently, the is_inactive predicate can be used to trigger a lifecycle: activate event.
+In the AICA System, lifecycle components can auto-configure and auto-activate themselves using transition events.
+Associating the on_load state transition with a lifecycle: configure event enables the component to automatically configure itself.
+Equivalently, the on_configure transition can be used to trigger a lifecycle: activate event.

 Services

 Components can provide service endpoints to trigger specific behaviors on demand.
-For compatibility with the application syntax and the Dynamic State Engine, the component service are limited to one of two request types:
+For compatibility with the application syntax and the Event Engine, the component service are limited to one of two request types:

 • Service request with no payload